datagrok/subcommander/README.md

 # Subcommander

+Note: You are on the 'v0.x' branch of subcommander.
+I have a python-based rewrite in development; see branch 'x1.x'.

+---

 Do you have a collection of tools and scripts that you've written to save time at the command line?
 Is it hard to keep them documented, and difficult for new teammates to get familiar with them?
 Subcommander is here to help.